Byiringiro-Gad/AmaliTech-DEG-Project-based-challenges/backend/Idempotency-gateway/README.md

 **What I added:** Idempotency keys expire after 24 hours.

 **Why I added it:** Without expiry, the dictionary grows forever.
 Old keys from months ago would still be sitting in memory doing nothing.
-More importantly, a client should be able to reuse a key the next day for a completely new payment — and that would fail if the old result is still saved.
+More importantly, a client should be able to reuse a key the next day for a completely new payment, and that would fail if the old result is still saved.

 **How it works:** Every saved record stores the time it was created.
 When a key is looked up, the code checks if it's older than 24 hours.
 If it is, the record is deleted and the key is treated as brand new.